Chart Color Schemes

 Central Highlands - East hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-The median age of Central Highlands - East is 32 years, which is considerably lower than the Rest of Qld average of 41, and substantially under the Australian median of 38.
+Central Highlands - East's median age is 32 years, which is lower than the Rest of Qld average of 41 years and substantially under the Australian median of 38 years.
 Compared to Rest of Qld, Central Highlands - East has a higher concentration of residents aged 25-34 (18.7%) but fewer residents aged 65-74 (4.7%).
-Between the 2021 Census and the present day, the age group of 25 to 34 years has grown from 16.8% to 18.7% of the population.
-Conversely, the age group of 45 to 54 years has declined from 13.7% to 12.3%.
-Demographic modeling suggests that Central Highlands - East's age profile will evolve significantly by 2041.
-The 25 to 34 age group shows the strongest projected growth at 21%, adding 296 residents to reach a total of 1,720.
-In contrast, both the 45 to 54 and 55 to 64 age groups are expected to see reduced numbers.
+Between the 2021 Census and the present day, the percentage of residents aged 25 to 34 has grown from 16.8% to 18.7%, while the percentage of residents aged 45 to 54 has declined from 13.7% to 12.3%.
+By 2041, demographic modeling suggests Central Highlands - East's age profile will evolve significantly.
+The 25 to 34 cohort is projected to grow by 20%, adding 292 residents to reach a total of 1,720.
+In contrast, both the 45 to 54 and 55 to 64 age groups are projected to see reduced numbers.